Jamazi4/bimcat/node-notes.md

 Today only fixed error, couldnt remove components with node projects because of connection, reversed the relation and added cascade on delete

+### --18-06-2025--

+Yesterday implemented add node and save button which updated node project, also need to support enter to trigger the create component

+in near future need to be able to enter the node project from component page. button over renderer to open in node editor. it just needs to go to visualiser with correct componentId

+probably good to get those with tanstack query